merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ```
 $ cat 06_MERGED/G01/PROFILE.db
 Only one file was profiled with G01 so there is nothing to
 merge.
-But don't worry, you can still use anvi-interacite with
+But don't worry, you can still use anvi-interactive with
 the single profile database that is here: 05_ANVIO_PROFILE/G01/sample_01/PROFILE.db
 ```